-Your online investment account can include almost any kind of retirement account, including Roth IRA, Traditional IRA, Rollover IRA and SEP, as well as individual or joint nonretirement funds and trusts.
-Once your account is set up, you can manage it from your online dashboard or mobile app.
+Investors can sign up for an individual account, joint account, Roth IRA, Traditional IRA, Rollover IRA or SEP.
+Once the account is set up, it can be managed from the platform’s online dashboard or mobile app.

-Choose from different risk profiles with a mix of stocks and bonds based on when you’ll need to access the money in your account.
+Choose from different risk profiles with a mix of stocks and bonds based on when you plan to access the money in your account.
 Plans range from low-risk profiles with 100% bonds to profiles with higher percentages of stocks for riskier investors.

 And while you can’t avoid market fluctuations, up to $500,000 is insured by SIPC in the event that Betterment goes under.
 Plus, your account has safeguards like two-factor authentication to protect against unauthorized activity and fraud.